Water Protection Program fact sheet

 What is the fee for each application?

-The ePermitting system is being developed in phases, so not all of the Permit Types and Permit Categories will be available upon implementation of ePermitting.
-Phase I covered Land Disturbance (MORA00000) Permit Category types and was put online in June 2012.
-Future phases will contain other general permits, construction permits (sewer extensions), Permits-by-Rule and/or individual general permit covered facilities needing to be public noticed.
+The ePermitting system is being developed in phases, so not all of the permit types and permit categories will be available when ePermitting is implemented.
+Phase 1 went online in June 2012 and covered Land Disturbance Permits (MORA00000).
+Future phases will contain other general permits, construction permits (sewer extensions), Permits-by-Rule and individual general permit covered facilities needing to be public noticed.

 No application fee is required for terminating a permit.
-However, it may be in the best interest of the permittee to have all fees paid in full prior to submitting an application for termination.
+However, it may be in the permittee's best interest to have all fees paid in full before submitting an application for termination.
 Failure to pay annual fees is a violation of the Missouri Clean Water Law and its implementing regulations.
 Outstanding annual permit fees may cause the termination application to be revoked.

 What are the accepted payment types?

-When making a payment in the ePermitting system, the user will actually make the payment through a third party, private site known as Collection Services Inc, or CSI.
-The types of payment acceptable are credit card (includes debit card) and electronic checks (e-checks).
+When making a payment in the ePermitting system, the user actually will make the payment through a private, third-party site known as Collection Services Inc., or CSI.
+The payment types accepted are credit card, debit card and electronic checks (e-checks).

 What do I do if I don’t have a credit card or electronic check?

-If the user does not have a credit card (includes debit card) or have the use of e-checks, then the user cannot use ePermitting.
+If the user does not have a credit card, debit card or e-check, the user cannot use ePermitting.
 The user will need to contact the department’s Central Office and request permission to submit a paper application.

 Why can’t state agencies use ePermitting?

-The State of Missouri’s Purchasing Card Policy and Procedure Manual (revised February 2011) was drafted and finalized by the Missouri Office of Administration.
-This document, under Chapter IV – Section Interagency Payments states, “Payments to state agencies are not allowed on the P-card.
-Examples include, but are not limited to, payments to Missouri Vocational Enterprises, Secretary of State and Division of Professional Registration.
-Payments for goods or services to State agencies should be processed directly through SAMII Financial.”
+The State of Missouri Purchasing Card Policy and Procedure Manual, revised August 2022, was drafted and finalized by the Missouri Office of Administration.
+Chapter 7, section 7.5 Interagency Payments states, “Payments to other State Agencies are not allowed on the P-card.
+Examples include, but are not limited to, payments to MVE [Missouri Vocational Enterprises], Secretary of State (SOS), Missouri State Highway Patrol, State Printing, MO Revisor of Statutes, Department of Natural Resources, Division of Professional Registration, etc. Payments for goods or services to State Agencies should be processed directly through the State’s financial system."

 This means other state agencies and the Department of Natural Resources cannot use ePermitting to receive an issued permit.